ChampionSamay1644/custom_yolo/docs/en/modes/train.md

 These features make training efficient and customizable to your needs.
 For more details, see the [Key Features of Train Mode](#key-features-of-train-mode) section.

-### How do I resume training from an interrupted session in Ultralytics YOLO11?
+### How do I resume training from an interrupted session in numa_ultralytics YOLO11?

 To resume training from an interrupted session, set the `resume` argument to `True` and specify the path to the last saved checkpoint.